 One of the things we love about travel in Europe is how connected everything is.
 The train system in Europe is awesome.
-We love that you can cross borders and encounter a different language and culture within an hour or two.
+We love that you can cross borders and encounter a different culture within an hour.

 Even if you only have a few days or a week, you can visit several places in a short period of time.
 And, if you need to cover a lot of ground, short flights within Europe are often quite cheap, sometimes as low as $100.

 Over the past few weeks, we’ve received a number of messages asking us about where to go in Europe in September/October.
 I always find these types of questions difficult to answer, especially when we don’t know the person asking the question.
 Travel is personal, which makes it almost impossible to predict what destination will resonate with them.

 First-time visitors to Europe will likely want to include stops in London, Paris, Rome and Venice, arguably the world’s most fascinating cities.
 If you haven’t visited these cities, you most definitely should.
 At least once in your life.

 Most cities and towns in Europe will deliver an awesome travel experience, but there are a few cities in Europe that we always recommend, when asked.
 While we enjoyed our time in Paris, Rome, London, Berlin, Venice and Madrid, they did not make our short list.

 The European cities we recommend are ones that we will continue to revisit again and again, which says a lot about how we feel about these cities because we try not to duplicate travel experiences.

 The 5 recommended cities below always leave us wanting more.

 Who knows, maybe these cities will have the same impact on you?